 Wednesday: Goat Cheese and Leek Tart

-This tart is most delicious once baked and allowed to rest a bit so, I like to make it in the morning.
+This tart is most delicious when baked and allowed to rest until room temp so, I like to make it in the morning.
 Once it cools, it will keep in the fridge – just remove it for 15-30 minutes before you want to serve dinner.
-And, c'mon, did you see the pic?
-Lots of "wow" factor and it's barely cooking.
-Love that.

 For the Tart